top of page

 Issue

-Another concern is that the banking industry had failed to pay an adequate amount to the FDIC in order to insure the value of deposits.
+Another major concern is that the FDIC is inadequate towards ensuring the value of our deposits.
 Billions of dollars in the insurance program cannot insure trillions in deposits.
-By not providing adequate funds, multiple bank failures may place the nation's financial system at risk.
+By providing insufficient funds, the danger of multiple bank failures may place the nation's financial system at risk.

 Solution

-Since the nation's monetary system needs to be secure and reliable, replacing the current banking system with a single and consolidated automated bank at the national level would resolve the various problems that have been plaguing the banking industry.
+Since the nation's monetary system should be as secure and reliable as possible, replacing the multitude of banks that exist today with a single consolidated automated bank at the federal level would resolve the various problems that have been plaguing the industry.

-A fully computerized banking system that utilizes conservative lending formulas would protect the system from overextending itself with bad loans.
-The automated system will only offer fixed rate loans which prevents the numerous risks associated with variable rate lending practices.
+An automated banking system that utilizes conservative lending formulas would protect the system from overextending itself with bad loans.
+Only fixed-rate loans will be offered which will prevent the risks associated with variable-rate lending practices.

-An important advantage of an automated banking system without human interference is that it only offers lending based upon the actual amount of capital in its reserves.
-In the past, banks overextended themselves and lent more money than they actually had on hand.
-This is a serious issue and is the primary reason why over 450 banks failed during the 2008-2012 financial disaster.
-In contrast, the automated banking system will only offer
+In addition, the automated banking system will only be able to lend money based on the capital that it has in reserves.
+In the past, banks have overextended themselves and lent more money than they actually had on hand.
+This is a serious issue and is the primary reason on why over 450 banks failed during the 2008-2012 financial crisis.

-For greater accessibility, all deposits in an automated banking system will always remain 100% in cash and never risked with unsecured debt.
-This alone would have prevented the Silicon Valley Bank failure in 2023.
+Similar protection would likewise exist for deposits since the reserves in an automated banking system will always remain in cash.
+Deposits will never be risked with unsecured debt.
+This alone would have prevented the Silicon Valley Bank failure of 2023.

-Another advantage of having a consolidated automated banking system at the national level is that it provides greater stability by eliminating the risk of insolvency (e.g., never have to worry that a particular bank will fail since all banks are combined as a single entity).
-The automated system removes the need for the FDIC insurance program, which provides a false sense of security since the fund is woefully inadequate towards insuring all the deposits of the nation.
+A major advantage of having a consolidated banking system is that it provides greater stability by eliminating the risk of insolvency (e.g., never have to worry that a particular bank will fail since all banks are combined as a single entity).
+The automated system also removes the need for the FDIC insurance program which provides a false sense of security since the fund is inadequate towards insuring all deposits of the nation.

-Some may argue that the disadvantage of having a consolidated bank is that it eliminates the competition for better interest rates.
-However, banks don't offer that much of a variation since their rates are based upon the prime interest rate.
-The minor benefit of having multiple banks compete against each other for slightly better interest rates isn't worth the risk of a bank (or multiple banks) failing due to an economic crisis.
-Also, an automated banking system at the federal level is non-profit, which will provide efficient rates for all.
+Some may argue that the disadvantage of having a centralized bank like this is that it will eliminate the competition for better interest rates.
+However, there isn't much of a variation among banks today since their rates are based on the prime interest rate.
+The minor benefit of having slightly improved rates isn't worth the risk of a bank (or multiple banks) failing due to an economic crisis.
+Also, an automated banking system at the federal level is non-profit which will provide efficient rates for all.

-Having a solitary automated bank will also allow bankruptcy rules to improve such that a filing will become an extended grace period rather than the actual forgiveness of debt.
-This will allow individuals and businesses time to recover from a financial downturn and not overload the system with unpaid debt obligations, which have caused banks to increase their fines/penalties to recover such losses.
-The automated system's conservative lending formulas will prevent individuals/businesses from overextending themselves, which will minimize the total number of bankruptcies from occurring as well.
+Another advantage of an automated banking system is that bankruptcy rules will improve such that a filing will become an extended grace period rather than the actual forgiveness of debt.
+This will allow individuals and businesses time to recover from a financial downturn, and not overload the system with unpaid debt obligations (which have caused banks to increase fines/penalties to recover such losses).
+The automated system's conservative lending formulas will prevent individuals/businesses from overextending themselves in the first place, which minimizes the total number of bankruptcies from occurring as well.

 bottom of page